|

 01R, a Roland U220… it goes

-on and on.
-J ust when we thought there was nothing new to buy,
+Just when we thought there was nothing new to buy, we were told

-we were told to ditch our synthesisers and move over to real sounds.
+to ditch our synthesisers and move over to real sounds.
+These,

 sound and convert it to digital information.
-Don't ask me.
-But,
+Somehow or other,

-somehow or other, this concert violinist plays a few octaves,
+this concert violinist plays a few octaves, the sampler records

 - Well, actually

 I'm not.
-The sound he produces depends on his instrument, the
+The sound a violinist produces depends on his instrument,

-bowing action, the weight with which he plays it and how one note
+the bowing action, the weight with which he plays it and how one

-but I do know that when I pressed that key it sounded nothing
+note connects with the next.
+So when I pressed that key it sounded

-like a violin.
-But of course I went ahead and bought one anyway.
+nothing like a violin but of course I went ahead and bought one

 a Prophet and an Emax.

-I went for the Emax and started sampling anything that made a
+I went for the Emax and started sampling anything that moved.

 - What do I